Definition of Long-term Debt

-To illustrate, let's assume that a company has a mortgage loan with a principal balance of $200,000 and 120 monthly payments remaining.
+Let's assume that a company has a mortgage loan with a principal balance of $200,000 with 120 monthly payments remaining.
 The loan payments due in the next 12 months include $12,000 of principal payments.
 The $200,000 of debt should be reported on the company's balance sheet as follows:

-If you use the word "debt" to be interchangeable with "liabilities" (as is done in financial ratios) then other examples will include vehicle loans, bonds payable, capital lease obligations, pension and other postretirement benefit obligations, and deferred income taxes.
+When the word "debt" is used to mean "liabilities" (as is done in financial ratios) then other examples will include vehicle loans, bonds payable, capital lease obligations, pension and other post-retirement benefit obligations, and deferred income taxes.

-Some long-term debt that will be due within one year can continue to be reported as a noncurrent liability if the company intends to refinance it and can prove it will be done within 12 months without reducing its working capital.
+Some long-term debt that will be due within one year can continue to be reported as a noncurrent liability if the company intends to refinance the debt and can prove it will be done within 12 months without reducing its working capital.